Electrical Certification and Medical Devices

 In addition to the electrical certification, all medical devices intended for use on humans must be licensed by Health Canada.
 A piece of equipment is considered a medical device it is represented as a diagnostic tool by its manufacturer and it is intended to be used on human beings.
 It is important to note that licensing as a medical device does not necessarily include CSA electrical certification.
 To determine whether a medical device is licensed for use in Canada, please refer to the Health Canada webpage.
 A searchable database of all licensed medical devices is provided.

-If a medical device is not licensed for use in Canada and a P.I. wishes to use it in their research, they will need to send a letter to EHRS and include the following information:
+If a medical device is not licensed for use in Canada and a P.I. wishes to use it in their research, please contact EHS for more information.